SoftwareAG/c8y-docs/content/edge/diagnostics-and-support-bundle/health-check.md

 	64 bytes from 8.8.8.8: icmp_seq=4 ttl=56 time=2.75 ms
 	64 bytes from 8.8.8.8: icmp_seq=5 ttl=56 time=2.79 ms

-As when checking the internal reach ability, you need to make sure that you can see the replies from the address you tried to reach.
+As when checking the internal reach ability, you must make sure that you can see the replies from the address you tried to reach.
 Use Ctrl-C to end the ping command.

 ### Processing